MateuszKubuszok/pipez/README.md

 #### `renameField` configuration

 Tells derivation that a specific target field should use the value from a specific input field.
-If types differ derivation will attempt to summon a type class to convert it:
+If types differ then the derivation will attempt to summon a type class to convert it:

 ```scala
 final case class Input(a: Int, b: String, c: Long, x: Double)